Benno-K/PublicScripts/tymus.md

 mode=tlsc
 ehlo=mymailer.mydomain.net
 ```
-The ehlo can be blank (or the ehlo-line omitted.
+The ehlo can be blank (or the ehlo-line omitted).

 ## Credentials and ~/.netrc
 swaks reads SMTP credentials from `~/.netrc` (and otherwise prompts).
 Because of that, tymus profile files do not contain sensitive passwords.
 Put authentication credentials in `~/.netrc` for non-interactive use.